Unique factorisation, refinement properties, and notions of extensivity

 their pointwise product

-$$ C_1 \times C_2 \rightrightarrows X_1 \times X_2 \rightarrow Q_1 \times Q_2 $$ is a coequaliser diagram.
-Apart from being a very general property in categorical algebra, valid in many familiar categorical contexts, it turns out that commutativity of finite products with coequlaisers is closely related to the classical topic of centrality (in the sense of S.A.
+is also a coequaliser diagram.
+This general property is valid in many familiar categorical contexts and is closely related to the classical topic of centrality (in the sense of S.A.
 Huq).

 Matrix taxonomy